Vegan Lemon Cake

 • 1 teaspoon white vinegar

-• 5 tablespoon oil vegetable, canola, safflower etc.
+• 5 tablespoons oil vegetable, canola, safflower etc.

-• 1 teaspoon lemon extract can use vanilla extract
+• 1 teaspoon lemon zest optional, or lemon extract

 Frosting